Bay of Kotor: Insider’s guide to the Gem of Montenegro

 Insider’s tip.
 Don't let the websites referring to 'Boka Kotorska Bay' or ‘Boka Bay’ confuse you.
 They are wrong.
 "Boka" means "bay" in Montenegrin.
 So, saying 'Bay Katorska Bay' or ‘Bay Bay” doesn't make much sense.
 Just call it either Bay of Kotor or Boka Kotorska , and you will get better search results when planning your trip!

-Video summary of this Insider's Guide to Bay of Kotor
+Video summary of this Guide to visiting Bay of Kotor

 Is Kotor Bay worth a visit?